All-Williams final set at Australian Open; Venus, Serena win

-Serena Williams is one win away from a record 23rd Grand Slam title after setting up an all-Williams final at the Australian Open against her older sister, Venus.
+Serena Williams is one win away from a record 23rd Grand Slam title after setting up an all-Williams final at the Australian Open.
+Now the only person standing in her way is her older sister, Venus.

-No. 2-ranked Serena Williams, a six-time Australian Open winner, overwhelmed Mirjana Lucic-Baroni 6-2, 6-1 in the second of the women's semifinals on Thursday after Venus Williams beat fellow American CoCo Vandeweghe 6-7 (3), 6-2, 6-3.
+No. 2-ranked Serena Williams, a six-time Australian Open winner, overwhelmed Mirjana Lucic-Baroni 6-2, 6-1 in just 50 minutes in the second of women's semifinals on Thursday after Venus Williams beat fellow American CoCo Vandeweghe 6-7 (3), 6-2, 6-3.

+"She's been through a lot, I've been through a lot.
+To see her do so well it's great.
+I look forward to it — a Williams is going to win this tournament."

-The 36-year-old Venus Williams is back in a Grand Slam final for the first time since Wimbledon in 2009 and her first in Australia since 2003, when she lost the only previous all-Williams final at Melbourne Park.
+The 36-year-old Venus Williams is back in a Grand Slam final for the first time since Wimbledon in 2009 and her first in Australia since 2003, when she lost the only previous all-Williams final at Melbourne Park and described it as a "battle royale."

+Venus Williams has overcome an energy-sapping illness and is playing her best tennis since being diagnosed with Sjogren's syndrome in 2011.

-"Everyone has their moment in the sun," Venus Williams said.
+"Everyone has their moment in the sun," she said.
 "Maybe mine has gone on a while.
 I'd like to keep that going.
 I've got nothing else to do so let's keep it going."

+Serena Williams' celebration was more subdued after her lopsided win over 34-year-old Lucic-Baroni, who was playing her first semifinal at a major since Wimbledon in 1999.
+Of all the comeback stories in the tournament — and there's plenty, including Roger Federer's return from six months on the sidelines to set up a semifinal against Stan Wawrinka — Lucic-Baroni's return to the top level after so much time struggling out of the game has captured the most heartfelt attention.

+Even Serena Williams, who last played the Croatian in 1998, said Lucic-Baroni was an inspiration.

 Serena didn't get to watch much of her sister's match, but she knew the result before she went out to play.